 By distributing tasks and services across multiple Kafka brokers, the Kafka cluster improves availability, reliability, and performance.

 - Kafka Connect¶

-The component of Kafka that provides data integration between databases, key-value stores, search indexes, file systems, and Kafka brokers.
+Kafka Connect is the component of Kafka that provides data integration between databases, key-value stores, search indexes, file systems, and Kafka brokers.

 Kafka Connect is an ecosystem of a client application and pluggable connectors.
 As a client application, Connect is a server process that runs on hardware independent of the Kafka brokers themselves.
 It is scalable and fault-tolerant, meaning you can run a cluster of Connect workers that share the load of moving data in and out of Kafka from and to external systems.
 Connect also abstracts the business of code away from the user and instead requires only JSON configuration to run.